WRDS, CRSP, and Compustat

 To access Compustat data, we can again tap WRDS, which hosts the funda table that contains annual firm-level information on North American companies.

-We follow the typical filter conventions and pull only data that we actually need: (i) we get only records in industrial data format, (ii) in the standard format (i.e., consolidated information in standard presentation), and (iii) only data in the desired time window.
+We follow the typical filter conventions and pull only data that we actually need: (i) we get only records in industrial data format, which includes companies that are primarily involved in manufacturing, services, and other non-financial business activities,3 (ii) in the standard format (i.e., consolidated information in standard presentation), (iii) reported in USD,4 and (iv) only data in the desired time window.

 compustat <- funda_db |>